mrstallion/fchat-rising/readme.md

 ## FAQ

-1. The more information you have in your profile (non-custom kinks in particular), the better the matching will be.
+1. The more information you have in your profile (**non-custom** kinks in particular), the better the matching quality will be.
-1. Non-binary gender preference matches rely on kink preferences.
+1. Non-binary gender preference matching relies on kinks.
+For example, if your non-binary character has a preference for females, make sure 'females' are listed as a favorite kink.
 1. 'Underage' kink is considered to apply to characters aged 16 or above; 'ageplay' kink is considered to apply to characters aged 16 or below.
 1. 'Older characters' and 'younger characters' kink preferences are interpreted as age difference of 5+ years.
+1. Comparison results will get faster over time, as more and more character data is cached.

 ## Todo / Ideas